Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

-When using LLMs for empirical studies in SE, researchers face unique challenges and potential limitations that can influence the validity, reliability, and reproducibility of their findings~\cite{sallou2024breaking}.
-It is important to openly discuss these limitations and explain how their impact was mitigated.
-All this is relative to the current capabilities of LLMs and the current state of the art in terms of tool architectures.
-If and how the performance of LLMs in a particular study context will improve with future model generations or new architectural patterns is beyond what researchers can and should discuss as part of a paper's limitation section.
-Nevertheless, risk management and threat mitigation are important tasks during the design of an empirical study.
-They should not happen as an afterthought.
+When using LLMs for empirical studies in SE, researchers face unique challenges and potential limitations that can influence the validity, reliability, and reproducibility of their findings~\cite{DBLP:conf/icse/SallouDP24}.
+Researchers must openly discuss these limitations and explain how their impact was mitigated.
+These limitations are relative to current LLM capabilities and tool architectures; speculating about future improvements is beyond the scope of a paper's limitation section.
+Nevertheless, risk management and threat mitigation \should be planned during study design, not as an afterthought.